PROFILE

 domestic commodities such as cement, cotton

 textiles, sugar, cereals, and charcoal.
-The
+A weekly

-governments of Ethiopia and Djibouti are jointly
+Governments of Ethiopia and Djibouti (which

 Principal exports from the region transiting

-Djibouti are coffee, salt, hides, dried beans,
+Djibouti are coffee, salt, live animals, hides,

-cereals, other agricultural products, wax, and
+dried beans, cereals, other agricultural

-salt.
-Djibouti itself has few exports, and the
+products, and wax.
+Djibouti itself has few

-imports are consumed in Djibouti, and the
+from France.
+Most imports are consumed in

-remainder goes to Ethiopia and northwestern
+Djibouti, and the remainder go to Ethiopia and

-Somalia.
-Djibouti's unfavorable balance of trade
+northwestern Somalia.
+Djibouti's unfavorable

-is offset partially by invisible earnings such
+balance of trade is offset partially by

-as transit taxes and harbor dues.
-In 2001, U.S.
+harbor dues.
+In 2001, U.S. exports to Djibouti

-U.S. imports from Djibouti were about $1
+Djibouti were about $1 million.

-The city of Djibouti has the only paved
+The city of Djibouti has the only paved airport

-most liberal economic regimes in Africa, with
+liberal economic regimes in Africa, with almost

-almost unrestricted banking and commerce
+unrestricted banking and commerce sectors.

 FOREIGN RELATIONS